TD4B/FibExtensionModule/README.md

 # FibExtensionModule
 Just a short guide on writing C++ extension modules with SWIG for Python.

-For this module the C++ code was compiled with Mingw64 (i686-w64-mingw32-g++)
+For this module the C++ code can be easily compiled using the Builtin Distutils module from Python.

-The first step is installing Mingw64 and SWIG after doing so the Mingw /bin/ files (.exe) and the SWIG (.exe) files should be set to your environment variables so they can be called from the command line.

 First step is to actually write and debug the C++ function you want to interface with Python.